-From Nov.
-1816, to April in the following year, we had very serious alarms.
-The Egyptian army of Ibrahim Pacha had carried the plague with them into Arabia, whence it was brought by merchant vessels to the Indian ports on the coast of Kutch and Kattiwar.
-On this the Bombay government issued a very judicious quarantine regulation, prohibiting communication betwixt the infected ports and the healthy coast.
-Through this caution, and the will of Providence, the disease did not spread.
-CONTAGIOUSNESS AND EPIDEMIC

-Dr. Mead's work; and all I can say is this, that with better means of judging on this subject than he could have been supposed to possess, my experience is of no further use than as it fully enables me to understand the merit, and feel the truth of his arguments.
+\ From November 1816, to April in the following year, we had very serious alarms.
+The Egyptian army of Ibrahim Pacha, had carried the plague with them into Arabia, whence it was brought by merchant vessels to the Indian ports on the coast of Kutch and Kattiwar.
+On this the and I think, I have had full opportunities of acquiring sufficient knowledge to permit of my offering an opinion on Dr. Mead's work; and all I can say is this, that with better means of judging on this subject than he could have been supposed to possess, my experience is of no further use than as it fully enables me to understand the merit, and feel the truth of his arguments.

-Dr. Mead, after arguing on the grounds whence smallpox and measles were considered infectious, proceeds :-" and by the same argument the plague must be concluded to be infectious likewise.
-It cannot be pretended that this is occasioned in the plague from this only, that the sound persons are rendered more than ordinarily obnoxious to the unhealthy air, or whatever be the common cause of the disease, by being put into fear and disspirited, upon seeing others in the same house taken sick; for if this were the case, children, who are too young to have any apprehensions upon this account, would escape better than others, the contrary of which has been always experienced.
+Doctor Mead, after arguing on the grounds whence small-pox and measles were considered infectious, proceeds: "And by the same argument, the plague must be concluded to be infectious likewise.
+It cannot be pretended, that this is occasioned in the plague from this only, that the sound persons are rendered more than ordinarily obnoxious to the unhealthy air, or whatever be the common cause of the disease, by being put into fear and dispirited, upon seeing others in the same house taken sick: for if this were the case, children, who are too young to have any apprehensions upon this account, would escape better than others, the contrary of which has been always experienced.

 "It is true, some have not been attacked by the disease, though constantly attending about the sick; but this is no objection against what is here advanced: for it is as easily understood how some persons, by a particular advantage of constitution, should resist infection, as how they should constantly breathe a noxious air without hurt.
-An odd observation of Diemerbrock deserves notice in this place: that part of a family removed into a town free from the plague was observed by him to be taken ill of it soon after the part left behind in the diseased town fell sick; which certainly would scarce have happened, unless a communication between the healthy and the sick, by letters and otherwise, was capable of causing it.
-Of the same nature is a circumstance recorded by Evagrius of the plague, which he describes, and what he owns surprised him very much; that many of those who left infected places, were seized with the plague in the towns to which they had retired, while the old inhabitants of those towns were free from the disease.+ But to multiply proofs of a thing so evident is needless; innumerable are at hand, and several will occasionally occur in the following parts of this discourse, when we come to speak in particular of the ways by which this infection is conveyed about.
-I shall therefore say no more in this place, but only that all the appearances attending the disease are very easily explained upon this principle, and are hardly to be accounted for upon any other.
-We learn from hence the reason why when the plague makes its first appearance in any place, though the number of sick is exceeding small, yet the disease usually operates upon them in the most violent manner, and is attended with its very worst symptoms.
+An odd observation of Diemerbrock deserves notice in this place :- that part of a family removed into a town free from the plague, was observed by him to be taken ill of it soon after the part left behind in the diseased town fell sick; which certainly would scarce have happened, unless a communication between the healthy and the sick, by letters or otherwise, was capable of causing it\.
+Of the same nature is a circumstance recorded by Evagrius of the plague, which he describes, and what he owns surprised him very much: that many of those who left infected places, were seized with the plague in the towns to which they had retired, while the old inhabitants of those towns were free from the diseaset.
+But to multiply proofs of a thing so evident, is needless; innumerable are at hand, and several will occasionally occur in the following parts of this discourse, when we come to speak in particular of the ways by which this infection is conveyed about.
+I shall therefore say no more in this place, but only, that all the appearances attending the disease are very easily explained upon this principle, and are hardly to be account-